Quick - Make Your Kitchen Welcoming

 Leave Nibbles:

 Offer nibbles in a corner of the kitchen that keeps nibblers out of your traffic pattern.
-Place the nibbles on the table or on the counter near the bar-stools so they won’t be tempted to stand in the middle of the kitchen.
+Place the nibbles on the table or on the counter near the bar-stools so they will not be tempted to stand in the middle of the kitchen.

 Keep Up the Clean: